isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00a-SC-PR-info.md

 #### (B) Non-Designated Flights

-For those travelling from Hong Kong SAR to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.

-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong SAR for those travelling on non-designated flights.

 Please click [here](/health) for more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore.

+There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.